-- 1. Attacker can't access the results of PAD subsystem, so they can't tune the artefacts based on the PAD score - 2.
-Attacker can't gain access to the templates from the computer to create the artefacts c.
+- 1. Attacker can not access the results of PAD subsystem, so they can not tune the artefacts based on the PAD score - 2.
+Attacker can not gain access to the templates from the computer to create the artefacts - c.
 Attack potential

 The evaluator is not expected to determine the exploitability for new artefact species beyond those for which a Basic attack potential is required to create and present.
-Therefore, the evaluator shall determine that attack potential required to use new artefact species is within the scope of the Basic attack potential referring Section 9, "Attack Potential and TOE resistance".
+Therefore, the evaluator shall determine that attack potential required to use new artefact species is within the scope of the Basic attack potential referring Chapter 9, Attack Potential and TOE resistance.